3coins/jupyter-ai/docs/source/index.md

 * A native chat UI in JupyterLab that enables you to work with generative AI as a conversational assistant.
 * Support for a wide range of generative model providers and models (AI21, Anthropic, Cohere, Hugging Face, OpenAI, SageMaker, etc.).
+* Local model support through GPT4All, enabling use of generative AI models on consumer grade machines with ease and privacy.

 <img src="_static/jupyter-ai-screenshot.png"
     alt='A screenshot of Jupyter AI showing the chat interface and the magic commands'